canonical/is-charms-contributing-guide/CONTRIBUTING.md

 * The Ubuntu Archives (for debian packages)
 * Snaps
   [owned by the "canonical" account](https://snapcraft.io/publisher/canonical)
+* Snaps where the binary is built from source, and the source is trusted and approved for use
 * [PyPi](https://pypi.org/)

 These sources are considered trusted because we are confident that we understand